pkdone/k8s-cld-mgr/README.md

 # MongoDB Cloud Manager with Kubernetes Demonstration

 An example project demonstrating the use of MongoDB [Cloud Manager](https://www.mongodb.com/cloud/cloud-manager) with [Kubernetes](https://kubernetes.io/) to deploy a [MongoDB Replica Set](https://docs.mongodb.com/manual/core/replica-set-members/).
 Uses the approach of deploying MongoDB Cloud Manager [Automation Agents](https://docs.cloudmanager.mongodb.com/tutorial/nav/automation-agent/) as "skeleton" [Docker containers](https://www.docker.com/what-container), provisioned as a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 This enables the Cloud Manager UI (or API) to subsequently be used to deploy the MongoDB Replica Set's individual "mongod" processes, to the "skeleton" containers.
-This example project is specific to the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE).
-However, most of the outlined approach can be adopted for any other Kubernetes host environment.
+This example project is specific to the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE), however, most of the outlined approach can be adopted for any other Kubernetes host environment.
 Likewise, the example project uses MongoDB Cloud Manager, but most of the principles applied can be transferred to the use of MongoDB [Ops Manager](https://docs.opsmanager.mongodb.com/current/application/), instead (i.e. to the on-prem version of Cloud Manager).

-The project contains a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and supporting container "entrypoint" Bash script to generate a [Docker container image](https://docs.docker.com/engine/userguide/eng-image/baseimages/), containing a MongoDB Cloud Manager Automation Agent (in the 'automation-agent' folder of this project).
+The project contains a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and a supporting container entrypoint "wrapper" Bash script to generate a [Docker container image](https://docs.docker.com/engine/userguide/eng-image/baseimages/), containing a MongoDB Cloud Manager Automation Agent (in the 'automation-agent' folder of this project).
 The project also contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder), to deploy the Cloud Manager Automation Agents to the Kubernetes environment.

 For further background information about running MongoDB with Kubernetes, see: [http://k8smongodb.net/](http://k8smongodb.net/)